 “I suspect over the next 18 months, this is not the last time we’re going to go into some form of lockdown.

-“It’s entirely probable that particularly if we let off the gas off the restrictions too soon, that there’s going to be second wave and third wave and fourth wave flare ups.”
+“It’s entirely probable that particularly if we let off the gas off the restrictions too soon, that there’s going to be a second wave and third wave and fourth wave flare-ups.”

 Drennan says despite the current pain, businesses must start strategizing around a new normal.